 Rialto Towers seen behind Vault, Batman Park, Melbourne.
 Photograph by Ali Kayn, 1996

-go to list of Melbourne parks and gardens go to list of melbourne historic sites For the boulvardiers who sit and sip coffee from the opposite banks, Batman Park is part of a complicated landscape.
+For the boulvardiers who sit and sip coffee from the opposite banks, Batman Park is part of a complicated landscape.
 The muddy river with its traffic of pleasure craft separates Batman Park from the Casino complex.
 Behind Batman Park is the elevated railway track, and behind that, the Melbourne buildings.

 This isn't a park to take the kiddies for a carefree picnic, however, as it has a high wind warning.
 They built a helipad floating on the river, and the helicopter traffic, though interesting, is noisy and could blow your picnic plates away.

-Ali Kayn 1996
+submitted by Ali Kayn 1996

-See also: Overview, Batman Park
+See also: Guidebook entry, Batman Park

 Revisited by Ali Kayn in March, 2005